robertdolca/calendar-sync/README.md

 ### Local database

-The mapping between the source event id and the synced (copy) event id is maintained next to the binary in a folder called `sync.db`.
+The mapping between the source event id and the synced (copy) event id is maintained work directory and it is called `sync.db`.

 Removing the database can lead to duplicate events being created.

 ### Auth and refresh token

-When a new account is authorized the auth token and the refresh token are stored in a file called `tokens.json` next to the binary.
+When a new account is authorized the auth token and the refresh token are stored in a file called `tokens.json` in the work directory.

 To remove an authorized account or re-trigger the OAuth flow simply delete the tokens file.